-To register your motorcycle, 3-wheeled or light 4-wheeled vehicle, it must:
+Your motorcycle, 3-wheeled or light 4-wheeled vehicle must have:

-- have a Certificate of Conformity (CoC) to prove this
+- a Certificate of Conformity (CoC) to prove this

 You must also use the MSVA scheme if your vehicle has been radically altered or built using a mixture of parts from previously registered vehicles.
 For example:

 - amateur built vehicles

 - rebuilt vehicles

 - vehicles converted to a different wheelplan

 MSVA and Partial MSVA inspections are suspended until 22 June 2020 because of coronavirus (COVID-19).
 You can still apply, but you will not get an inspection until after 22 June 2020.